 When you register, you can join a free online webinar or get one to one free support from other Connectors.
 (The information you share is not shared with anyone outside of Neighbourhood Connect for any other purpose).
 Register your street here.

-Download aninvitation template to suit your needs or design your own, complete your invitation details and print off.
-Things to consider: Where?
+Include details on: Where?
 Café, park, your front yard or another local venue?
 What?
-Make sure you include those details on the invitation so people know what to expect.
-The easiest thing is to ask people to bring their own drinks and a small plate of food to share if you are meeting in a park or casual location.
+Make sure you include those details on the invitation, so people know what to expect.
+BYO drinks and a small plate of food to share if you are meeting in a park or casual location.
 Or if in a cafe, everyone pays for their own.

 Step 3: Deliver to letter boxes or doorknock

 To ensure that the process is manageable, we suggest starting just with your street or neighbours within a five- minute walk from your home.
 Feedback from Connectors suggest the more personal approach of door knocking shows a much bigger response than letter drop alone.
 To stay safe, make sure you follow the health and safety information before you head out.

 Step 4: Hold your event

 Look out for other interested people to help you on the day as you are door knocking.
 Keep the event simple, be welcoming, have name tags and encourage introductions.
 If you need help to plan your event, please ask us for help at email@example.com.
 Take your Neighbour Contact list with you.